Nepomuk5665/ShitTicket/01_Documentation/01_iperka/05_control.md

 ## Time Constraints
 Due to project deadlines, we were unable to implement fixes for the identified issues.
 These remain documented in GitHub for future development phases.
 Total estimated time needed for all fixes: 15-20 hours.

-[Screenshots folder should be added with all test evidence]